peterwwillis/clenv/README.md

 versions of programs into *Environment*s for you. `clenv` comes with a bunch of *Extensions*, and you can provide your own too.

-**clenv** has *Extensions*.
-They are optional scripts that can download and install particular programs for you.
-This way you don't have to manually set up your *Environment* directories with different versions of programs; the extensions do it for you.

 Available extensions:
  - **aws-cli**
  - **docker-compose**